Pyvtron/PNPS-DLL-Compiler/README.md

 ## Images

-The program looks like this
+The program looks like this:

 ![Image](https://i.ibb.co/Gv811nwT/PNPSDLLCompiler-Leak.png)